 Participating more fully in life

-Our residential curriculum focuses on teaching young people independence skills.
+Our focus within the residential home is to teach young people independence skills.
 These are often broken down into smaller tasks so that the young person is able to achieve small successes and build on these achievements over a period of time, in turn increasing their confidence and self-esteem.

 Our residential pupils are able to engage in a range of fun activities that are planned around their interests, such as: